 How the negotiation initiated by Lawrence’s representatives unfolded remains unknown, but the anecdote points to some of the challenges that women continue to face in workplace negotiations: subtle, perhaps unwitting discrimination, and confusion about when and how they should ask for more.

-More broadly, both women and men are often uncertain about what’s negotiable and what’s not when it comes to their careers, write Simmons College School of Management professor emerita Deborah M. Kolb and writer Jessica L. Porter in their new book, Negotiating at Work: Turn Small Wins into Big Gains (Jossey-Bass, 2015).
+More broadly, both women and men are often uncertain about what’s negotiable and what’s not when it comes to their careers, write Simmons College School of Management professor emerita Deborah M. Kolb and writer Jessica L. Porter in their book, Negotiating at Work: Turn Small Wins into Big Gains (Jossey-Bass, 2015).
 We may bargain hard on behalf of our organization with clients and customers, yet have difficulty negotiating our pay, benefits, and assignments back at the office.
-Though aimed particularly at women, the advice in Kolb and Porter’s book will help negotiators of both genders gain the information, skills, and confidence they need to improve their success and satisfaction at work.
+Though aimed particularly at women, the job negotiation advice in Kolb and Porter’s book will help negotiators of both genders gain the information, skills, and confidence they need to improve their success and satisfaction at work.

 In Negotiating at Work, Kolb and Porter make a useful distinction between “capital N” negotiations and “small n” negotiations.
 Capital N-negotiations are the familiar formal exchanges over contracts and deals that we engage in with our clients and customers.
 In N-negotiations, we act as agents lobbying for the good of our division or organization.
 N-negotiations follow a somewhat predictable path: They occur at set times (such as at budget time or when a client initiates contact) and require similar skills, such as listening actively, generating options, and making tradeoffs.